DylanHNicolay/imessage-backup-ui/README.md

 optional arguments:
-  -h, --help         show this help message and exit -o OUT, --out OUT  the name of the output file
+  -h, --help         show this help message and exit -o OUT, --out OUT  the name of the output file --html             create an HTML website from the backup
 ```

 ### Get started